nebari-dev/nebari-docs/docs/docs/explanations/advanced-configuration.md

 <TabItem value="do" label="DigitalOcean">

 DigitalOcean has a restriction with autoscaling in that the minimum nodes allowed (`min_nodes` = 1) is one but is by far the least expensive provider even accounting for `spot/pre-emptible` instances.
-In addition Digital Ocean doesn't have accelerator/gpu support.
-Digital Ocean is a great default choice for trying out Nebari.
+In addition, Digital Ocean doesn't have accelerator/gpu support.

+Digital Ocean is a good choice for trying out Nebari, but we recommend selecting a different provider for your production Nebari deployment.

 To see available instance types refer to [Digital Ocean Instance Types](https://www.digitalocean.com/docs/droplets/).
 Additionally the Digital Ocean cli `doctl` has
 [support for listing droplets](https://www.digitalocean.com/docs/apis-clis/doctl/reference/compute/droplet/list/).